adrianjhpc/cirrus-website/access/scottish.md

 Resources Available
 -------------------

-Although there is no limit on the amount of resource that can be requested through the Scottish academic access mechanism, we would expect applications for test access to be a maximum of around 15,000 Core-h or 600 GPU-h and production access to be for a maximum of 1,000,000 Core-h or 40,000 GPU-h.
+We would expect applications for test access to be a maximum of around 15,000 Core-h or 600 GPU-h and production access to be for a maximum of
+1,000,000 Core-h or 40,000 GPU-h.

 Test access will be for 6 months and production access for 1 year.